Poll pain can cause performance, behavior, and welfare issues for horses. Here’s how vets diagnose and treat it.

 If the horse does have true poll pain, where does it come from?
 While primary poll pain is unusual, bursitis is one source.
 “Inflammation of the fluid-filled sac, called the bursa, in the poll region, means the horse has bursitis,” Dyson says.

-The horse develops cranial nuchal bursitis when the nuchal ligament becomes inflamed and/or infected, says José M. García-López, DVM, Dipl.
-ACVS, ACVSMR, associate professor of large animal surgery and equine sports medicine director at Tufts University’s Cummings School of Veterinary Medicine, in North Grafton, Massachusetts.
+The horse develops cranial nuchal bursitis when the nuchal ligament becomes inflamed and/or infected, says José García-López, VMD, Dipl.
+ACVS, ACVSMR, associate professor of large animal surgery at the University of Pennsylvania School of Veterinary Medicine, New Bolton Center, in Kennett Square.
 The nuchal ligament has three bursae, two of which are in the poll, and bursitis can develop in either of these, sometimes bacterial in nature and associated with oozing lesions—a condition also known as poll evil.

 Veterinarians don’t know what causes cranial nuchal bursitis, but García-López says it could be associated with repetitive-use injuries.